0xMishee/0xmishee.github.io/_drafts/2025-04-13-token-manipulation.md

 ## Logon Session

 As I wrote earlier, an access token serves as an identifier for the privileges and permissions granted to its holder.
-When a user or entity authenticates with a system, it establishes a session known as a logon session.
-Each logon session is uniquely identified by a 64-bit Locally Unique Identifier (LUID).
+When a user or entity authenticates with a system, it establishes a session known as a **logon session**.
+Each logon session is uniquely identified by a **64-bit Locally Unique Identifier (LUID)**.
 This logon authentication ID acts as a bridge, linking the access token to the corresponding logon session, ensuring that the security context is properly maintained.

-When Windows Vista launched in 2007, Microsoft introduced User Account Control (UAC) and Integrity Levels as part of a broader effort to improve Windows security.
-Along with these changes came the concept of the split token.
-This mechanism allows users in the Administrators group to separate their non-elevated tasks from those requiring administrative privileges—such as SeDebugPrivilege.
+When Windows Vista launched in 2007, Microsoft introduced **User Account Control (UAC)** and **Integrity Levels** as part of a broader effort to improve Windows security.
+Along with these changes came the concept of the **split token**.
+This mechanism allows users in the Administrators group to separate their non-elevated tasks from those requiring administrative privileges—such as `SeDebugPrivilege`.

-It’s important to clarify that the term “split token” doesn’t literally mean a user has two tokens at all times.
-Instead, it refers to a filtered token, which is a type of restricted token.
+It’s important to clarify that the term **“split token”** doesn’t literally mean a user has two tokens at all times.
+Instead, it refers to a **filtered token**, which is a type of **restricted token**.
 Restricted tokens have actually been around since Windows 2000, originally intended for sandboxing scenarios (e.g., isolating browser content).
 However, they were rarely used in practice.

-Prior to Vista, it was common for users especially to run with full administrative rights by default.
+Prior to Vista, it was common for users, especially administrators, to run with full administrative rights by default.
 The idea of using a standard user account was rarely enforced or adopted.
-The introduction of UAC in Vista aimed to correct this, forcing least privilege usage by default, even for administrative users.
+The introduction of **UAC** in Vista aimed to correct this, forcing **least privilege usage** by default, even for administrative users.

+You can see the split token in action below.
+By utilizing the `logonSessions` tool, we observe my account currently having two active logon sessions.
+One session has significantly fewer processes, while the other contains a larger number of processes.
+This demonstrates the elevated usage of my token in action.

 ![Split Session](/assets/images/token/split-session.png)

 # SID, Groups & Privileges